 We define the Most Popular program not by total student participation, but rather by the biggest percentage growth in participation.

-Arkansas’s Succeed Scholarship Program grew by 64 percent from 2018–19 to 2019–20, adding 167 students to the Succeed Scholarship Program during the fall semester.
+Puerto Rico’s Free School Selection Program grew by 514 percent from 2019–20 to 2020–21, adding more than 2,000 students to the Free School Selection Program during the fall semester.

 Other notable programs that grew their numbers last year include:

 - Florida’s Family Empowerment Scholarship grew by 98 percent from 2019–20 to 2020–21.